S.O.S. Titanic: Production

 The film was greenlit by Bernard Delfont of EMI Films, at the same time as Delfont's brother, Sir Lew Grade, was making a film based on Raise the Titanic.
+Delfont says Grade was upset about this and asked his brother to stop production but Delfont refused as it was too late.
+He wrote he consoled "myself with the thought that the market was big enough for the both of us.
+It was an expensive miscalculation.
+SOS Titanic and Raise the Titanic were disaster movies in every sense."

 Producer William Filmore called it the "thinking man's disaster film".

-Locations
+Filming

 Several of the scenes on the exterior decks, as well as those in the ship's wheelhouse, were filmed on board the later British ocean liner from the 1930s, the retired RMS Queen Mary in Long Beach, California.